AITrekker/RAG/README.md

 ```

 ### Production Considerations
-- Use external Qdrant instance
+- Use external PostgreSQL and Qdrant instances
-- Configure proper logging
+- Configure ML model caching and GPU acceleration
-- Set up monitoring and alerting
+- Set up monitoring for RAG query performance
-- Implement backup strategies
+- Implement backup strategies for both databases
-- Use HTTPS in production
+- Use HTTPS and proper authentication in production
+- Consider scaling vector collections for large tenants

 ## 🤝 Contributing